aio-libs/aiohttp/docs/logging.rst

 Access logs
 -----------

+Access log is enabled by specifying *access_log* parameter (:class:`logging.Logger` instance) on :meth:`aiohttp.web.Application.make_handler` call.

+Optional *access_log_format* parameter may be used for specifying log format (see below).

+.. note:: Access log is disabled by default.

+Format specification.

-For tracking access logs the library provides custom micro-language to specifying info about request and response:
+The library provides custom micro-language to specifying info about request and response:

 +--------------+---------------------------------------------------------+
 | Option       | Meaning                                                 |